Jeffrey-Ede/ALRC/README.md

 loss = alrc(loss) #Apply ALRC to stabilize learning with default parameters
 ```

-ALRC is clipping is robust to its hyperparamers.
+ALRC is clipping is robust to hyperparamer choices.
 The only hyperparameter that needs to be changed is an initial estimate for the threshold a number of standard deviations above the losses.
 If you're usure, run your neural network for 10+ iterations without ALRC to get an estimate.
 Anything a bit higher is fine, even if it is more than an order of magnitude too high, as the ALRC will decay it to the correct value.

 ```python
 overestimate_factor = 3 #It's fine to overestimate the initial loss